KagisoLegodi/KAGLEG394_BCL2401_group-B_KagisoLegodi_CDV05/README.md

 ## Description

 This website serves as an online portfolio for Kagiso Legodi.
-It provides information about Kagiso's services, compentency, and showcases some of his previous work.
+It provides information about Kagiso's services, and competency, and showcases some of his previous work.

 ## Features